 Conclusion

-- It is reliable – with durable, military-grade battery or hot-swap batteries that let you swap them without powering off the device and losing data.
+• It is reliable – with durable, military-grade battery like found in a rugged medical tablet that let you swap them without powering off the device and losing data.

 P.S.
 While the AMA and other professional organizations might get busy lobbying to reduce regulations regarding clerical work, the providers and HIT vendors must work towards interoperability and ease of use of their solutions.
 Check out our Key Takeaways from HIMSS17 here.